Environmental Leadership Learning Community

 Other ways you can impact campus sustainability through how you live include:

-- Turning off the lights when you leave a room
+- Turning off the lights when leaving a room

 - Printing double sided sheets

-- Washing your clothes in cold water and using high efficiency detergent
+- Washing clothes in cold water and using high efficiency detergent

 - Using a reusable water bottle